SigmaHQ/sigma-specification/appendix_meta_rules.md

 **Attribute:** filename

-list of the sigma rule
+A list of the sigma rules.

 The file path is relative to the including file.

-For security reasons it is not allowed to traverse the path upward Example
+For security reasons it is not allowed to traverse the path upward.

+Example:

 ```yaml
 action: include